mdsalman729/ethBucket/README.md

 Version control for Files using blockchain

-We make use of ethereum smart contract and storj to come up with a very naive way of version control for files.
+A crude implementation of version control for files using ethereum smart contracts and STORJ
 PreReqs:
 1. libstorj
 2. python